 Some asthma sufferers inhale steam infused with eucalyptus as they believe it calms their symptoms, although it’s important to ensure you are not allergic to eucalyptus before inhaling it.
 Also believed to be a natural anti-inflammatory, eucalyptus oil is often applied topically to cold sores.

 If you’re not keen on the taste of peppermint, eucalyptus can freshen breath with its clean scent.
 Thanks to its antibacterial properties, it can help fight the bacteria that can cause bad breath too.
 Eucalyptus oil is often used in treatments for joint pain because it’s believed to help calm the symptoms of conditions like osteoarthritis.
-Try adding a few drops of eucalyptus essential oil to your bath if you’re struggling with aches and pains.
+Try adding a few drops of this oil to your bath if you’re struggling with aches and pains.

 |Botanical name||Eucalyptus globulus|